 The key approach is to always look for all three traits of a team player.
 If there’s even one missing, that sales rep might throw off the entire team balance, productivity and even trust.

+Assessing gaps in your current sales team is another important aspect to keep in mind when interviewing for a new sales role.
 High-performing team players can do a lot more for your sales team than simply collaborating well, they could fill the gaps in skills that your current team is lacking.

 Let’s say that your current sales reps aren’t the strongest in following up.
-They close sales easily (and quickly!) with highly responsive prospects, which helps them hit their targets each time, but their less responsive leads go cold quickly.
+They close sales easily (and quickly!) with highly responsive prospects, which helps them hit their targets each time, but their less responsive leads go completely cold quickly.

 A new sales team member who is on top of their follow-up game can improve the atmosphere because: